 Fertilizer and Nutrients

-Using fertilizer is very expensive and can harm the environment if care is not taken.
+Using fertilizer is expensive and can harm the environment if enough care is not taken.
 Therefore, before adding fertilizer, be sure to send a soil sample to a laboratory for baseline testing.
 This will enable you to know which nutrients to apply to the soil, and how much of each to apply.

 Choosing Seeds and Crops